-School buildings should be healthy and safe for students and staff.
-Now is the time to make our schools a model for carbon-free buildings and advance the effort to combat climate change.
-As Rhode Island considers effective pathways to decarbonize buildings, we can start with every public K-12 school building in the state.
+The condition of school buildings has a direct impact on the ability of teachers to teach and students to learn.
+School buildings should be healthy and safe for all of its occupants.
+Now is the time to make our schools a model for net-zero energy buildings and advance the state’s effort to combat climate change.
+As Rhode Island considers effective pathways to decarbonize its public building infrastructure, it should focus its first investments on our school facilities.

-It’s time to fully transition our schools into the clean energy future with good, skilled union jobs. pathways to family-sustaining union careers for people in communities of color on the frontlines of climate change.
+It’s time to fully transition our schools into the clean energy future while creating thousands of good union jobs, cutting carbon emissions, and slashing energy costs.
 An investment in our children and workers is an investment in our communities.
-Let’s make a real impact on carbon emissions while addressing long-standing problems in our school buildings.
+Let’s make a real impact on combating climate change while addressing long-standing inequities within our public-school buildings.

 Number of schools: